bitrise-io/devcenter/_articles/builds/env-vars-secret-env-vars.md

 The `Expose for Pull Request` can be enabled if you want your secrets to be exposed in your build logs in PRs.

-**IMPORTANT:**

-* In the case of [public apps](/adding-a-new-app/public-apps/), step input fields containing sensitive information are marked with a `[SENSITIVE](/builds/sensitive-input-fields/)` label and only secret env vars can be used there!
-* The `Expose for Pull Request` toggle is by **default disabled** and cannot be enabled since your secrets must be kept hidden in publicly accessible build logs!
+{% include message_box.html type="important" title="About `SENSITIVE` label" content=" In the case of [public apps](/adding-a-new-app/public-apps/), step input fields containing sensitive information are marked with a `[SENSITIVE]` label and only secret env vars can be used there!
+The `Expose for Pull Request` toggle is by **default disabled** and cannot be enabled since your secrets must be kept hidden in publicly accessible build logs! "_}_

 Head over to [Secrets](/bitrise-cli/secrets/) for more information on [secret filtering](/bitrise-cli/secrets/#secret-filtering-with-bitrise-cli/).